kitnil/awesome/README.md

 - [Piwigo](https://github.com/Piwigo/Piwigo) - Piwigo is a full featured open source photo gallery for the web.
 Star us on Github!
 More than 200 plugins and themes available.
 Translated in 50+ languages all over the world.
 Join us and contribute!
 - [gallery3](https://github.com/gallery/gallery3) - The simplest, most intuitive way to host your photos on your website.
 - [PhotoShow](https://github.com/thibaud-rohmer/PhotoShow) - A free web gallery in PHP with drag-n-drop support
-- [movim](https://github.com/movim/movim) - Movim - Kickass Social Network
+- [movim](https://github.com/movim/movim) - Movim - Decentralized social platform
 - [YOURLS](https://github.com/YOURLS/YOURLS) - 🔗 Your Own URL Shortener
 - [dockerised-php](https://github.com/mikechernev/dockerised-php) - Docker setup for PHP applications using PHP7-FPM and Nginx
 - [addonconverter](https://github.com/lemon-juice/addonconverter) - Add-on converter converts Firefox and Thunderbird extensions to work in SeaMonkey